Martin Doblmeier: Backs Against The Wall: The Howard Thurman Story

 In 2019 Journey Films released Backs Against the Wall: The Howard Thurman Story, a biographical documentary about African American theologian Howard Thurman, who helped inspire Martin Luther King, Jr. and other Civil Rights leaders.
 The film features interviews with Jesse Jackson, John Lewis and Vernon Jordan and was released nationally on American Public Television, winning a regional Emmy Award for "Best Documentary Film".

 Revolution of the Heart: The Dorothy Day Story

 In March 2020 Journey Films released Revolution of the Heart: The Dorothy Day Story, profiling Catholic writer and social justice advocate Dorothy Day.
 The film featured interviews with notable scholars, theologians and catholic activists including Martin Sheen, Cornel West, and Joan Chittister and won a 2021 Gabriel Award for Documentary from the Catholic Academy for Communication.

 Spiritual Audacity: The Abraham Joshua Heschel Story

-The final film in the biographical documentary series "Prophetic Voices", Spiritual Audacity: The Abraham Joshua Heschel Story was released in May 2021 telling the story of Rabbi Abraham Joshua Heschel.
-The film was released on American Public Television for Jewish American Heritage Month and covered various aspects of Heschel's life including his connection to Martin Luther King, Jr., the Civil Rights Movement and role representing Jewish interests during the Roman Catholic Church's Second Vatican Council.
+The final film in the biographical documentary series "Prophetic Voices", Spiritual Audacity: The Abraham Joshua Heschel Story was released in May 2021.
+The film profiles Rabbi Abraham Joshua Heschel and examines key aspects of his life including his relationship with Martin Luther King, Jr., his involvement in the Civil Rights Movement, and his role representing Jewish interests during the Roman Catholic Church's Second Vatican Council.
+It premiered on American Public Television for Jewish American Heritage Month.

+Sabbath

+A two-hour documentary for public television, Sabbath (2023) explores the concept of a weekly day of rest across Jewish, Christian, Muslim, and secular contexts, tracing it's historical origins and contemporary relevance.
+Through interview with scholars, clergy, and practitioners, the film examines Sabbath observance as a possible antidote to overwork, burnout and social disconnection.